marchbox/form-error/proposal.md

 ==TODO==

-## Proposals
+## Abstract proposal

 In order to mark up declarative validation messages, I’m proposing 2 options:

 1. Enhancing the existing `<output>` element
 2. Add a new `<error>` element

 But both options share a similar set of mechanisms.
 I’ll illustrate the abstract mechanisms first, then detail the pros and cons of each option.

-### Abstract proposal

 We’ll use the term “display element” to represent the element that display the validation messages, it could either represent an `<output>` element or an `<error>` element.

-The mechanisms:
+### How it works

 * The *display element* has a `for` attribute (and an `htmlFor` property) to declare the association between the itself and a form control element
     * When the associated form control element is invalid, browser should add the *display element* to its  `ariaErrorMessageElements` property